kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

 FROM Employees
 WHERE
     CASE
-        WHEN DepartmentID = 1 THEN BaseSalary >= 70000  -- IT requires higher salary
+        WHEN DepartmentID = 1 THEN BaseSalary >= 70000  -- IT requires higher BaseSalary
-        WHEN DepartmentID = 2 THEN BaseSalary >= 50000  -- HR standard salary
+        WHEN DepartmentID = 2 THEN BaseSalary >= 50000  -- HR standard BaseSalary
-        WHEN DepartmentID = 3 THEN BaseSalary >= 60000  -- Finance requires higher salary
+        WHEN DepartmentID = 3 THEN BaseSalary >= 60000  -- Finance requires higher BaseSalary
         ELSE BaseSalary >= 45000                        -- Other departments
     END = 1;